sbddesign/bui/README.md

 ### demo-svelte

 `demo-svelte` demonstrates usage of the `ui` components and `tokens` inside a basic Svelte app, showing cross-framework compatibility of the web components.

+### demo-html

+`demo-html` demonstrates usage of the `ui` components and `tokens` inside a basic HTML app, showing vanilla javascript compatibility of the web components.